 Become aware of your ability to adapt

-We learn, for example, that we have a superb ability to adapt to things… but that this also means we have a superb ability to get bored!
+We learn, for example, that we have a superb ability to adapt to things… but that this also means we have a superb ability to get bored of them!

 In fact, whatever brings us joy (object, situation, person…) today, unfortunately, we’re going to get used to it.
 The happiness we felt at the start fades day by day, as it becomes the norm.